James Allen is one of the most experienced and insightful broadcasters and journalists working in Formula 1 today.

 James devotes a significant amount of time to voluntary projects around motorsport: In 2011 he was elected by his peers in the F1 Media Centre to represent them as one of four international journalists on the FIA Press Council.

-He is a Trustee of the Grand Prix Mechanics Trust and has been a patron of the children’s engineering challenge, F1 in Schools, for over a decade.
+He is a Trustee of the Grand Prix Trust and has been a patron of the children’s engineering challenge, F1 in Schools, for 15 years.

 He was made an Associate Member of the British Racing Drivers’ Club in 2015.